-BIO3 Protect Avoided Onsite Oak Trees.
+BIO2 Protect Avoided Onsite Oak Trees.
 The 1,155 oak trees to be avoided by the proposed project shall be protected onsite in perpetuity by establishing onsite preserves that are permanently protected from future development and managed for conservation purposes.
 Management of the preserved trees shall be minimal, focused on facilitating the natural growth and condition of the protected trees and associated habitat.

 Plant Acorns or Oak Seedlings Onsite.
 To mitigate for the loss of 179, and the encroachment of 75, mature oak trees by the proposed project, acorns or oak seedlings of the species impacted shall be planted in appropriate ratios.
 To mitigate for impacted oak trees by planting acorns, an overall mitigation ratio of 10 acorns (two acorns per hole) planted for each tree impacted shall be implemented (a 10:1 replacement ratio), or an overall mitigation ratio of 5 seedlings (or a larger size as specified by the County of Los Angeles) planted for each tree impacted (a 5:1 replacement ratio).
 Therefore, 2,540 acorns or 1,270 container seedlings would be required for mitigation for the impacts to 254 oak trees (179 lost plus 75 encroached upon) onsite.
 The planted trees shall be maintained and monitored for a period of seven (7) years after planting.
 Success of this mitigation measure will be established if 50 percent of the acorns or seedlings survive after 7 years.
-Implementation of BIO1 should also mitigate for impacts to oak species and woodland onsite.

-BIO5 Transplant Selected Mature Oak Trees Onsite.
+BIO4 Transplant Selected Mature Oak Trees Onsite.
 Even though transplanting mature oak trees is expensive and may have a low success rate, the Applicant desires to transplant selected mature oak trees to help mitigate the loss of 179 and the encroachment upon 75 mature oak trees.
 A detailed transplantation plan shall be developed by a qualified arborist and submitted to the County for approval.
-Maintenance and monitoring of all transplanted oak trees shall be required for a period of ten (10) years after transplantation, or as required by the County of Los Angeles.
+A detailed mitigation-monitoring plan shall be developed by a qualified biologist, which shall require maintenance and monitoring of all transplanted oak trees for a period of ten (10) years after transplantation, or as required by the County of Los Angeles.
 Generally, success is achieved if at least 75% of transplanted trees are in good health after the 10-year monitoring period.
-No sensitive habitat shall be impacted as a result of any transplanting activities.